 • Julia Bartholomay, BS, Project Coordinator

-• Angie Perry, LBSW, Project Coordinator
+• Skylar Borg, BS, Project Coordinator

 This project is associated with North Dakota’s System of Care Grant (SOC), funded by the federal Department of Health and Human Services (DHHS), Substance Abuse and Mental Health Services Administration (SAMHSA), administered through the North Dakota Department of Health and Human Services – Behavioral Health Division.